chetnashah/algonotes/RecursionAndBacktracking/README.md

 assuming we have a comparision order between array elements and can swap them. the range for permutation elements is given via `[start, end)`.

+## State space visualization

+Always put the first statement in the recursive function as the print statement that prints the state